 J.L.Torres is Professor Emeritus of English at SUNY Plattsburgh, where he taught American literature, Latinx literatures, and Creative Writing.
 He was a co-founder and the Executive Editor of the Saranac Review besides the Co-Editor, along with Carmen H. Rivera, of Writing Off the Hyphen: New Perspectives on the Literature of the Puerto Rican Diaspora.

-He lives in Plattsburgh, New York—known to friends and relatives as “carajo county”—with his wife and two sons, a spirited Coton de Toulear called Moe-jo, and a lot of snow.
+He lives in upstate New York—known to friends and relatives as “carajo county”—with his family and a spirited Coton de Tulear called Moe-jo, and a lot of snow.
 He has no known hobbies, has never been in prison or any gangs, has never had quirky and funky jobs, and is notoriously inept with tools.